asterinas/asterinas/docs/src/ostd/README.md

 To explore how these APIs come into play, see [the example of a 100-line kernel in safe Rust](a-100-line-kernel.md).

-The framework APIs have been extensively documented.
+The OSTD APIs have been extensively documented.
 You can access the comprehensive API documentation for each release by visiting the [API docs](https://asterinas.github.io/api-docs).
 Additionally, you can refer to the latest nightly version API documentation at [API docs nightly](https://asterinas.github.io/api-docs-nightly), which remains in sync with the latest changes in the main branch.

 ## Four Requirements Satisfied

-In designing and implementing Asterinas Framework, we have risen to meet the challenge of fulfilling [the aforementioned four criteria as demanded by the framekernel architecture](../kernel/the-framekernel-architecture.md).
+In designing and implementing OSTD, we have risen to meet the challenge of fulfilling [the aforementioned four criteria as demanded by the framekernel architecture](../kernel/the-framekernel-architecture.md).